-Arizona Trail Hiking is dominated by the 800 miles long Arizona National Scenic Trail that begins at the Coronado National Monument near the Mexican border and ends at the Arizona-Utah border.
+Arizona Trail Hiking is dominated by the 800 mile long Arizona National Scenic Trail that begins at the Coronado National Monument near the Mexican border and ends at the Arizona-Utah border.

 The Arizona Trail has a wealth of diversity, and as the trail travels from Sky Island to Sky Island across the state of Arizona, it traverses breathtaking scenery and wilderness.

 - Vermilion Cliffs National Monument